 The proposed changes to the zoning map aim to advance the goals and policies in the Salem Area Comprehensive Plan by encouraging housing and mixed-use development or redevelopment near frequent transit service.
 Specifically, removing these overlay zones will allow taller buildings on these properties, which are located near Cherriots Core Network.
 (This is a network of primary transit lines that Cherriots has committed to maintaining and improving in the future.)
-The MU-II, and MU-III zones allow buildings up to a maximum height of 65 feet, 55 feet, and 70 feet, respectively.
+The MU-I, MU-II, and MU-III zones allow buildings up to a maximum height of 65 feet, 55 feet, and 70 feet, respectively.
 However, the overlay zones limit the maximum height of buildings to 35 feet.
+Existing buildings within these overlay zones comply with this height maximum as measured per the standards of Salem Revised Code.
 Removing the overlay zones will, therefore, allow more housing and denser development or redevelopment in the future, which promotes a compact mix of uses.
 Development standards found in the base zoning also encourage pedestrian-oriented building and site design.
 This combination of factors supports walkability and transit use and reduces the need to drive, thereby helping Salem reduce greenhouse gas emissions from transportation.

 The elimination of these overlay zones will also remove additional restrictions, including standards related to setbacks, screening, site access, and landscaping.
 These topics are generally addressed elsewhere in the UDC, though the standards may differ from those provided by the overlay zones.
 For example, the Saginaw Street Overlay Zone requires a minimum 30-foot setback abutting a street and a minimum six-foot high hedge adjacent to Saginaw Street.
 However, the MU-I zone, the base zone in this area, requires a zero to 10-foot setback abutting a street and screening is not required adjacent to Saginaw Street.
+By removing restrictions, future development or redevelopment may be more feasible, helping to promote more needed housing development in Salem.